SecuringTheStack/tutorials/.github/ISSUE_TEMPLATE.md

     2. View open/closed issues within [sts.tools/general](https://sts.tools/general)
     3. Cant find anything?
         1. Visit [sts.tools/general-questions](https://sts.tools/general-questions)
+            -  This will prepopulate an issue with the correct labels
 2. Is this a tutorial specific question?
     1. Click on a tutorial topic within [sts.tools/topics](https://sts.tools/topics)
         -   All topics are in green